CLASS® in Virginia

 Now used throughout the United States and around the world, CLASS has empowered thousands of teachers and impacted countless students.
 We have worked with programs across the world and will put that experience to work to assist you in implementing CLASS observation and professional development in your own community, school, program, or district.

-Teachstone is committed to supporting Virginia’s quality initiatives through our work to ensure all children experience life-changing teaching by focusing on interactions that are proven to drive positive development and learning.
+Teachstone® is committed to supporting Virginia’s quality initiatives through our work to ensure all children experience life-changing teaching by focusing on interactions that are proven to drive positive development and learning.
+Click the button below to obtain a copy of the Why CLASS?
+E-Book.

 Download the WHY CLASS?
 E-Book

-Virginia will continue to use the CLASS 1st edition (original) version of the tool for VQB5 Year 1 (2023-2024) in all age groups.
+Virginia will continue to use the CLASS 2008 (original) version of the tool for VQB5 2025–2026 in all age groups.
 Virginia has demonstrated a strong investment in this original version of the CLASS tool, and the VQB5 system is well prepared to support its use statewide.

-VDOE will use VQB5 Year 1 as an opportunity to learn about the 2nd edition enhancements to CLASS and gather feedback from the field.
+VDOE will use VQB5 2025–2026 as an opportunity to learn about CLASS 2nd edition and its enhancements by gathering feedback from the field.

 Read about CLASS in Virginia Explore CLASS 2nd Edition

-To help build local CLASS Observer capacity in support of child care centers and family day homes participating in VQB5, the Virginia Department of Education is offering monthly training opportunities during the first full implementation year of VQB5.
-(2023-2024).
+To help build local CLASS capacity in support of childcare centers and family day homes participating in VQB5, the Virginia Department of Education is offering monthly training opportunities during VQB5 2025–2026.

-VDOE Sponsored CLASS Observer Trainings are only open to Ready Regions staff/contractors or center/FDH leaders who are participating in VQB5 Year 1.
-All participants are required to take the reliability test at the completion of the Observation training and be prepared to conduct local CLASS observations in child care centers and family day homes participating in VQB5.
+VDOE-sponsored CLASS Observation Trainings are only open to Ready Regions staff/contractors and center/FDH leaders who are participating in VQB5.
+All CLASS Observation Training participants are required to take the reliability test upon completion of the training and be prepared to conduct local CLASS observations in VQB5-participating programs.

 Children with Disabilities

-Through an agreement with the Virginia Department of Education, lower pricing is available for many CLASS trainings and supporting materials.
+Through an agreement with the Virginia Department of Education, lower pricing is available for many CLASS trainings and accompanying materials.

-Your dedicated success team is here to help you every step of the way, whether you are just getting started with CLASS or are a seasoned CLASS veteran.
-Nicole Shinn and Christine Meyer are available to provide guidance and help you structure a solution to improve child outcomes through quality teacher-child interactions.
+Your dedicated success team is here to help you every step of the way, whether you are new to CLASS or are an experienced CLASS user.
+Nicole Shinn and Christine Meyer are available to provide guidance and help you structure a solution to improve child outcomes through quality educator-child interactions.